Vertex Lighting Plugin Documentation

 📑Limitations

-• Vertex Lighting does not work on landscapes.
+• Vertex Lighting does not work normally on landscapes.

 How to Download and Install